2-deoxy-D-gluconate 3-dehydrogenase

-Thus, the two substrates of this enzyme are 2-deoxy-D-gluconate and NAD^{+}, whereas its 3 products are 3-dehydro-2-deoxy-D-gluconate, NADH, and H^{+}.
+The two substrates of this enzyme are 2-deoxy-D-gluconic acid and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are 3-dehydro-2-deoxy-D-gluconic acid, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is 2-deoxy-D-gluconate:NAD^{+} 3-oxidoreductase.
 This enzyme is also called 2-deoxygluconate dehydrogenase.
 This enzyme participates in pentose and glucuronate interconversions.